Emulator Issues #12324

 5.0-12873 is claimed to work and 5.0-12875 is claimed to be broken.

-qualifying functions alone is breaking logic in the resulting code your outdated compiler has some major problems and it's not reasonable to try to work around them.
+If constexpr qualifying functions alone is breaking logic in the resulting code your outdated compiler has some major problems and it's not reasonable to try to work around them.

 I understand.
 I managed to compile the gcc-10 version and since then everything is working fine.
 The "problem" is that the latest "official" gcc-version you can install by using the repositories (e.g. Ubuntu, Debian) is below gcc-10.
 So you usually have no other choice but to build it for yourself.
 I mean, most Linux users use apt,Synaptic or other package managers.

-Updated by leoetlino about 2 years ago
+Updated by leoetlino almost 3 years ago

 You can always grab a pre-built version of Clang from https://releases.llvm.org/download.html and use that to build Dolphin.
 Or use a PPA to get a newer GCC if that's available (usually possible on Ubuntu).

-Updated by FPI1337 about 2 years ago
+Updated by FPI1337 almost 3 years ago

 Is it confirmed that it will work with Clang?
 To be honest: I already tried to build that clang stuff but never saw the pre-built-version - I think I'll give it another shot.